 Hear what our previous IOP Scholars have to say

-The financial incentive has been a big help in my training year.
-However, what's really helped me is growing my awareness of the fantastic resources the IOP have to offer teachers.
-IOP Spark has been a life saver this year, particularly in addressing student's misconceptions - Daniel, IOP Scholar
+“What has really helped me in my training year is growing my awareness of the fantastic resources the IOP have to offer teachers.” - Daniel, IOP Scholar

 What we are looking for

-To become an IOP Scholar, you need to secure a place on a non-salaried teacher training course in England by September 2021.
+To become an IOP Scholar, you need to secure a place on a non-salaried teacher training course in England by September 2022 and you must be entitled to support under the Student Finance England criteria

-To apply for a Scholarship you must have an excellent academic record, with a first or 2:1 degree (proven or predicted).
-If you have a 2:2 degree, we will consider your application if you have significant relevant experience or a master's degree, PhD or recognised equivalent.
+- To apply for a scholarship you must have an excellent academic record, with a first, 2:1, master’s or PhD degree (proven or predicted).
+In exceptional circumstances, applicants with a 2:2 and significant relevant experience will be considered.

 Accepted degree subjects